cnorick/curse-of-strahd-notes/Characters/Ismark Kolyanovich.md

 ---
 (LG male human veteran)
 - Other villagers call him "Ismark the Lesser" because he has lived in the shadow of his father
-###
-Is kinda quiet, speaks softly, and somewhat quickly.
+- **Voice**: kinda quiet, speaks softly, and somewhat quickly.
 He's not confident because he's lived in his father's shadow

 ## Playing Ismark Kolyanovich
 - He's not the typically dour Barovian